lwkchan/bowling-challenge/README.md

 Completed this as fifth weekend challenge at Makers Academy

 This program uses JavaScript to calculate the score of a bowling game.
+Use it to calculate your own bowling game here: https://lwkchan.github.io/bowling-challenge/

 ## How to use